 1) Do a script reader training course.
 Following popular demand, B2W now offers a script reader training course, Breaking Into Script Reading, in conjunction with LondonSWF.
-I ran this for the first time last year and it was a huge success.
+I ran this for the first time in 2015 and it was a huge success.
 You can see photos, read delegate feedback and book for this year’s course, HERE.
 See you there!

 2) Be a script reader FIRST.
 I’d recommend being a script reader BEFORE being a script editor.
 It’s not compulsory and I’m sure lots of people will probably think the total opposite, but I happen to think people are much better at script editing if they happen to have read a loooooooooooooooooot of scripts.
 It not only helps you assess where scripts go wrong on the page, but looking at the slush pile on a regular basis can give you a unique insight of the marketplace from the *inside*.

 3) Interning can really help.
 In the old days, when I started, interning was the sure-fire way “in” to script reading and this has not changed.
 Getting a few weeks’ work experience at a literary agent’s or production companies and being given a free rein on their mountain of scripts is a GREAT way to get started, even if it means being thrown in the deep end.
 I’ll never forget one guy opening a door and I saw pile after pile of scripts, stacked up, like tall, Leaning Tower of Pisa formations in a room about the size of a medium kitchen.
 Eager to impress, I told him I’d get them all read by the end of the summer.
 “You won’t get them all read by the END OF YOUR LIFE,” he retorted “… And always plenty more where they came from!”